aclissold/a-swift-summary/README.md

 optionals indicate that you can be confident that the value you're currently working with is not `nil` without having to check it, but that it may have been `nil` at some point in its lifetime.
-Since you're working with a value from the very beginning of its lifetime when you obtain it from an initializer, I can't think of a use case for `init!`.
+Since you're working with a value from the very beginning of its lifetime when you obtain it from an initializer, there aren't many use cases for `init!`.

+It likely exists to help out with the Objective-C framework transitions to avoid having to manually check every single converted initializer, since "this thing might be nil but probably isn't" is how Objective-C works by default.

+One other use case is overriding a failable initializer with one that you know will never fail, but other than that `init!` should probably be avoided when possible.

 <br />